 I don’t know about you guys, but to me this winter seemed particularly long!
 I got so excited about the first warm weekend we had, I went out to the patio to enjoy a little fresh air and sunshine, but I have to admit, I was a little disappointed.
 I mean I had a place to sit, but other than that it definitely looked like a winter patio.

 With the promise of more warm weather to come, I decided it was time to brighten up our patio for spring.
-I figured maybe you guys were ready for a little warm weather as well, so I thought I would share a few easy ideas for adding a fresh look to your outdoor space.
+I figured maybe you guys were ready for a little warm weather as well, so I thought I would share a few easy decorating ideas for an outdoor patio makeover.

 Let’s face it, there’s no easier way to change up the look of your furniture than adding new pillows.
 If I’m being honest, I get new pillows for our patio every spring.
 The truth is, by the end of summer the dust, dogs, sun and kids have pretty much destroyed last years batch and I’m ready for something fresh and new.